itplr-kosit/xml-mutate/README.md

 A declarative **XML** instance **Muta**te and **Te**st tool.

-Note: GitHub is just a mirror repository.
-Contact https://twitter.com/renzokott
+Note: GitHub is just a mirror repository of https://projekte.kosit.org/kosit/xml-mutate

 ## Build